Alameen2001/Resume-Matcher/README.md

 An AI-based resume analysis tool that evaluates resumes against job descriptions, highlights missing skills, improves weak sections using language models, and generates a refined PDF, showcasing end-to-end Python and NLP pipeline development.

-It will:-
-Allows users to upload or paste resumes and job descriptions Uses semantic embeddings to calculate a compatibility score (%) Detects skill gaps and missing keywords required for the role Improves resume content using advanced LLMs (Gemini/Groq/OpenAI)
+It will allows users to upload or paste resumes and job descriptions Uses semantic embeddings to calculate a compatibility score (%) Detects skill gaps and missing keywords required for the role Improves resume content using advanced LLMs (Gemini/Groq/OpenAI)